SAS-Systems/Unveiled-Documentation/Testplan.md

 ### 7.3 Perceived Quality Reports
 (n/a)
 ### 7.4 Incident Logs and Change Requests
-** !! ------------------------------------------------- tbd --------------------------------------------------------- !!**
+**tbd**

 ### 7.5 Smoke Test Suite and Supporting Test Scripts
 (n/a)

 ### 7.4 Additional Work Products
+**tbd**

 ## 8. Testing Workflow
 We mostly use JUnit as testing framework for our Java-Backend-Stack.
 All Java application parts are managed with maven and therefore we can run unit tests as well as funtional tests within our IDE easily through one maven command.
 Our build process supports testing as well.
 Every push to the master branch and every pull request of our application's Github repositories trigger a new build process.
 We use TravisCI for contiunouse integration.
 Travis builds the application and will afterwards run the tests.
 All test results as well as the code coverage is then published to _coveralls.io_ and _sonarqube_.
 If the build and all tests were successful the Unveiled-Server application is deployed on the server.
+If a build failed the originator of this build is notified via email to ensure that the issues are addressed immediately.

 ## 9. Environmental Needs
 ### 9.1 Base System Hardware